JeffersonLab/ejfat/simulation/README.md

 It also adds another thread to simultaneously get (up to 1024) empty ET fifo entries in a ring buffer, so there is always somewhere to write into.
-These improve performance so that it handles 3X the input rate before one sees dropped packets.
+These improve performance so that it handles 3X the input rate of the previous version before one sees dropped packets.

 **Dependencies:**
  1) the **ejfat_grpc** lib to talk to the CP.